BabylonJS/Documentation/content/How_To/animation/animation_introduction.md

 title: Introduction to Animations
 image:
 description: A deeper overview of animation and how to leverage it in Babylon.js.
-keywords: welcome, babylon.js, diving deeper, animation, introduction, intro
+keywords: diving deeper, animation, introduction, intro
 further-reading:
 video-overview:
 video-content: